-Automotive General Manager Resume Questions
+Automotive Sales Manager Resume Questions

 To prove your expertise, you don’t need to list all your skills.
 Career experts recommend focusing on the skill set each employer requires for the job.
 This helps you zone in on what’s most important.
 Additionally, take into account your years of experience.
 If you have a 10 to 15-year work history, list five to seven core competencies.
 You can expand the list to include eight to 10 if you’ve been in the workforce for a decade or less.